Ancient Theatre of Catania

 Everything's waiting to be discovered in Catania, a place that is at once exciting and contradictory, with its bold baroque opulence that nevertheless shyly enchants you with unexpected spots.
 This is how you'll find the oldest theatre in the city: the archaeological site of the Roman Theatre and the Odeon.

-Hidden in the nineteenth-century area of Catania, the witness of past times, the theater was built in the 1st century AD over a pre-existing Greek building, (traces of it, dating back between 5th and 4th century BC, have been recently found) and it’s probably the place where Alcibiades gave his famous speech to the Katanaioi to encourage them to ally with Athens, against Sparta and Syracuse, during the Peloponnesian war.
+Hidden in the nineteenth-century part of Catania, and a witness to the distant past, the theatre was built in the first century CE over a pre-existing Greek building, traces of which have recently been found which date from the fifth to the fourth century BCE.
+It's a place where Alcibiades may have delivered his famous speech to the Katanaioi to push them to ally with Athens against Sparta and Syracuse during the Peloponnesian War.

-Thanks to the open minded Prince Ignazio Paternò di Biscari and to the archaeological excavations he commissioned and directed in 1770, all buildings inside the theater were demolished, an so the monument could come back to light and resume its likely original appearance.
+Thanks to the enlightened Prince, Ignazio Paternò di Biscari, and the archaeological excavations he wanted and directed in 1770, the buildings constructed inside the theatre were demolished, allowing the monument to be brought back to light and regain its original appearance, to a certain extent.

-Slightly higher than the theater, on its west side, there is the Odeon, also dating back to the Roman era, which could host around 1500 spectators.
+A little higher than the theatre, on the west side, is the Odeon, which is also from the Roman era and has a capacity of about 1500 spectators.

 It’s characterised by an original architrave made of square blocks in volcanic rock.
 The architrave has no supportive role and is purely decorative and was where artistic musical and dance shows were held.
 Perhaps the rehearsals for shows that would then be performed in the largest theatre were even held there.

 It’s a wonderful custom that has started up again in recent years, offering summer performances that allow the site to regain its ancient function as a stage.

 Find out more about the tour that will lead you to discover the Archaeological and Landscape Park of Catania and the valle dell’Aci.